phloreenm/MP4-Django-CI-CoBC/README.md

 # MP4 Full Stack E-Shop
 *Last Updated: February 04, 2025, 18:00*

-This is a Django-based full-stack e-commerce web application that allows users to browse, purchase, and manage digital products.
-The project integrates Stripe for secure payments and supports user authentication for a seamless shopping experience.
-The application is designed in a modular fashion—with separate apps for Checkout, Orders, Profiles (User Account Management), and (if needed) a Dashboard.
+This is a **Django-based full-stack e-commerce web application** that allows users to browse, purchase, and manage digital products.
+The project integrates **Stripe** for secure payments, supports user authentication, and provides a seamless shopping experience.
+The application is designed in a modular fashion—with separate apps for **Checkout**, **Orders**, **Profiles** (User Account Management), and a **Dashboard** for admin/seller functionalities.

 ---